alto9/signal9-advisor/ai/brainstorm/diagrams/crons/DailySyncAssets.md

 ## Notes

 - This is a scheduled maintenance job that runs daily to keep asset data current
-- The job ensures the local asset database stays synchronized with Alpaca's asset catalog
+- The job ensures the local asset database stays synchronized with Alpaca's active asset catalog
 - Running at 4:00 AM minimizes impact on trading hours
 - The synchronization process uses upsert operations to handle both new and updated assets
 - This maintains data consistency between the external API and internal database
 - The Lambda function should implement proper error handling and logging for production use
+- Only active assets are retrieved to reduce data volume and processing overhead